The best independent guide to Porto

-The Praia da Aguda is a glorious sandy beach halfway between Porto and Espinho.
-This entire coastline is one continuous stretch of golden sand, but the Praia da Aguda is unique as it has a seawall protecting a minor harbour.
-This sheltered harbour is home to a small fishing fleet who moor their boats on the beach.
+This coastline from is almost one continuous stretch of golden sand, but Aguda is unique as it has a small harbour and protective sea wall.
+Sheltered in this harbour is a small fishing fleet who moor their boats on the beach.

 Behind the vast beach, the town of Aguda has remained untouched by modern tourism, with a beachfront of fishermen’s houses, cafes and elegant holiday homes.
-Aguda has distinctly Portuguese character and a likeable, low-key atmosphere, far removed from the bustle of Porto and larger resort towns.
+Aguda has distinctly Portuguese character and a likeable, low-key atmosphere, far removed from the bustle of Porto or the larger resort towns.

 The sea temperature of the Costa Verde is surprisingly cold, only reaching 18C in the middle of the summer.
 The beaches are exposed to the powerful waves and currents of the Atlantic Ocean, so only swim in areas it is safe too.

 South from Aguda leads to the beaches of Granja and then the protected sand dunes of the Dunas Litorais de Gaia.
 Going north leads to the traditional beach resort of Miramar and the Capela do Senhor da Pedra beach.

 This train service is part of the Porto Urban railway and requires a zone 3 fare (€ 1.75 single).
 The train journey takes 30 minutes and the latest timetable can be seen on the CP (Comboios de Portugal) website:

 (link opens new a tab)

 Aguda train station (GPS: 41.05061, -8.65115) is less than 300m walk from the beach.
-Aguda is a very small train station and is without a manned ticket office, only ticket machines.
+Aguda is a very small train station and is without a staffed ticket office, only ticket machines.
 Remember to validate your train ticket on the return journey.

 The largest resort town of the region south of Porto is Espinho, this town has extensive tourists facilities (hotels/restaurants/shops) but lacks Portuguese charm.
 Other good beaches close to Aguda that are served by the Aveiro-Porto railway include Granja and Miramar.
 For a complete guide to the beaches of Porto, please read this guide.